ebi-pf-team/interproscan6/docs/workflows_modules.md

 * `goterms`: Gene Ontologoy terms from InterPro release
 * `pathways`: ???

-The use of `entries` is mandatory in the workflow, but if the user wants to have the `goterms` or `pathways` informations, it is necessary indicate it in the input YAML by setting the respective values to true.
+The use of `entries` is mandatory in the workflow, but if the user wants to have the `goterms` or `pathways` informations, it is necessary indicate it in the input YAML by setting the respective values to "true".

 # Prepare data